 In principle, both the wedge and the compensator influence the energy fluence per monitor unit at the point of interest in a similar way.
 Therefore, only the effect of the wedge will be discussed here.

-Definition of the reference wedge transmission factor, WF{ref}
+Definition of the reference wedge transmission factor, WF{ref} while for the same beam with a wedge the corresponding equation is:

 For the open beam situation of an arbitrarily defined field, equation (2.3.3) is written as: